 Related terms include "legal liability law" or "legal professional negligence law."
 A certified legal malpractice lawyer typically represents clients suing their former counsel.

-The definition of the term "medical malpractice" is when a health care provider such as a doctor, nurse or hospital, causes a patient to suffer an injury or death by negligently providing treatment or failing to provide treatment.
+The definition of the term "medical malpractice" is when a health care provider such as a doctor, nurse, or hospital, causes a patient to suffer an injury or death by negligently providing treatment or failing to provide treatment.

-To be considered medical malpractice, the negligent care must fall below accepted standards of care required under the circumstances in the medical community.
+To be considered medical malpractice, the negligent care must fall below-accepted standards of care required under the circumstances in the medical community.

 Like legal malpractice, medical malpractice falls within the broader category of professional negligence.
 In most cases, medical professionals obtain medical liability insurance to offset the risk that might occur if a lawsuit is filed on a claim of professional malpractice.
-Attorneys who have earned specialty certification in medical malpractice typically represent patients.
+Attorneys who have earned a specialty certification in medical malpractice typically represent patients.

 Recent statistics on medical malpractice show that tens of thousands of patients in the United States die each year as a result of medical errors.
 Medical malpractice law is also called "medical liability law" or "medical negligence law."